tinalabs/rfcs/rfcs/markdown-script.md

 Within this markdown superset, we add support to prosemirror to:

-- Define a set of well-known "widgets" that are rendered inside the WYSIWYM similar to the [Inline Group interface](https://tinacms.org/docs/ui/inline-editing/inline-group/), rendering the UI component using it's native technology, but editing its source via the markdown AST.
+- Define a set of well-known "widgets" that are rendered inside the WYSIWYM similar to the [Inline Group interface](https://tinacms.org/docs/ui/inline-editing/inline-group/), rendering the UI component using it's native technology, but editing its source via the markdown AST and the Inline Group-like UI.

 ### How would this work?